tharakaug/AAD_Assiignment01/README.md

 View Current Users
 Deactivate or delete Users

-## Users Have Following Access for this Project
+## Users Have Following Access for this Project:-
 Create New Account or Register
 Login
 View Available Products